mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

 ## 3.5 Liquidity Facility

 A Soroban contract implementing a curated, share-based vault that keeps depositor funds in yield venues and bids on the RFQ with that TVL.
-On winning it pulls liquidity from its venues, pays the taker, takes the RWA, and later redeems it for a haircut that accrues to share value net of a curator fee.
+On winning, it pulls liquidity from its venues, pays the taker, takes the RWA, and later redeems it for a haircut that accrues to share value net of a curator fee.